 Final Portfolio

-As a capstone requirement, students who begin the program fall 2011 and thereafter must develop and submit a comprehensive portfolio for review by faculty.
+As a capstone requirement, students who begin the program Fall 2011 and thereafter must develop and submit a comprehensive portfolio for review by faculty.
 The student must pass both the written part of the portfolio and the oral portfolio defense.

 Comprehensive Examination